smt/octopress/source/_posts/2011-07-17-oocss-for-great-justice.markdown

 I have to admit that when I first checked out out OOCSS, I guffawed.
-While it's true that, at first blush, CSS does not have many of the traditional features of a genuine OO programming language, Nichole has been exploring ways in which CSS' inheritance/cascade can be analogous to OO concepts.
+While it's true that, at first blush, CSS does not have many of the traditional features of a genuine OO programming language, Nicole has been exploring ways in which CSS' inheritance/cascade can be analogous to OO concepts.

 It's taken me quite some time to come around.
 There are things in the OOCSS code base that seem to fly in the face of commonly-accepted CSS best practices.
-It is precisely this kind of resistance in the community that must have prompted Nichole to deliver her latest talk this year at Webstock, entitled [Our Best Practices Are Killing Us](http://www.webstock.org.nz/talks/speakers/nicole-sullivan/css-tools-massive-websites) ([slides](http://www.slideshare.net/stubbornella/our-best-practices-are-killing-us)).
+It is precisely this kind of resistance in the community that must have prompted Nicole to deliver her latest talk this year at Webstock, entitled [Our Best Practices Are Killing Us](http://www.webstock.org.nz/talks/speakers/nicole-sullivan/css-tools-massive-websites) ([slides](http://www.slideshare.net/stubbornella/our-best-practices-are-killing-us)).

 ## Semantics Pitfall